TobiasPSP/doneland_sources/Components/Storage/Permanent/On SD Cards/README.md

 <img src="images/card_formats2.png" width="40%" height="40%" />

-Let's first cover some fundamental facts and then dive into everything you need to hook up **SD Card** read and write capabilities to your project.
+Let's cover some fundamental facts and then dive into everything you need to hook up **SD Card Readers** to your project.

 ## Life Span

 There is no definite life span of SD Cards and they can probably last 10 to 30 years.

 SD cards use a type of Flash memory called *NAND*.
-Flash memory in general has a *finite number of write cycles*.
+Flash memory has a *finite number of write cycles*.
 Saving, deleting, and re-writing data contributes to the wear of SD cards.

 Modern SD cards employ advanced *wear-leveling* technology for even distribution of data across all memory cells.
 When you store relatively small amounts of data, the overall life-span is further extended.

 > [!TIP]
 > While flash memory (including SD cards) is not perfect for continuous writing in high frequency (as is the case when logging sensor data), *realistically* they are great *especially* for storing sensor data (aka small amounts of data).
 Here is why:
->
 > Assume you are writing 100 bytes of sensor data every second.
 That's 6KB per minute, and 360KB per hour.
 So you accumulate 8MB per day, or 260MB per month.
 Let's say you record for a year: 3GB of data.
->
 > Todays' **SD Cards** come with storage capacities of 32GB and more.
 So you could log your sensor data every second for 10 years just to fill the **SD Card** *once*.
 Assuming each memory unit sustains just 1000 read/writes, you would have to continuously log sensor data for 10.000 years until its *finite number of write cycles* hit you.
 We all will be long gone by then I am afraid.

 ## Speed

 Different types of **SD Cards** support different read and write speeds.
-This is important just when transferring big data, i.e. inside a 4K camera.
+This is important when transferring *big data*, i.e. inside a 4K camera.

 For typical data logging applications, read and write access times are no issue, and even the cheapest **SD Cards** should suffice.

 ## Size

 The initial SD cards stored up to *2GB*.
 Modern SD cards can store *128GB* and much more.

+Even if you just need a few kilobytes or megabytes for your sensor data, choosing a high capacity **SD Card** can still be benefitial to extend its lifetime, especially when you log data in high frequency (see above, *wear levelling*)

 ## Physical Dimensions

-Now this is important: **SD Cards** come in different sizes.
+**SD Cards** come in two different sizes.
 Make sure you purchase an **SD Card Reader** that matches the size of your **SD Cards**.

-The *classic* SD cards are the largest with dimensions of 24x32x2.1mm.
+The *classic* SD cards are *large* with dimensions of 24x32x2.1mm.
 Newer *microSD* are much smaller: 11x15x1mm.
-Many **SD Card modules** support only the *microSD* form factor.

 > [!NOTE]
-> If you just want to equip your device with additional permanent storage, the much smaller *microSD* cards are probably best.
+> If you want to equip your device with additional permanent storage and do not plan to *change* the **SD Card** frequently, *microSD* cards are best.
 They are so small they easily fit even into small devices.
->
-> Should you want to use **SD Cards** to *export* data from your device to your PC, then fiddling with the *microSD* cards is no fun.
-The *regular sized* **SD Cards** are probably a more practical choice here.
+> Should you want to use **SD Cards** for *portability* and *export* data from your device to your PC, then fiddling with *microSD* cards is impractical.
+The *regular sized* **SD Cards** are better.
->
-> It can also be a matter of availability: if you still have a pile of **SD Cards** from cameras and other devices that you no longer need then choosing a matching **SD Card Reader** seems reasonable.
-And if you want to carry the sensor data to your PC, you might want to check whether your PC has a built-in **PC Card Reader**, and which size.
+> Maybe it's a matter of availability, too: still have **SD Cards** from cameras and other devices stockpiling in your drawer?
+Choosing a matching **SD Card Reader** seems reasonable then.
+And if you want to carry the sensor data to your PC, check whether your PC has a built-in **PC Card Reader**, and which size it is.

 ## SD Card Modules